particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M-SoM sleep network standby clarification 2024-08-14

+The M-SoM does not support sleep with network standby for cellular or Wi-Fi networks.

 ### B504 certification docs 2024-08-13

 FCC Certification documents added for the B504.